Continuing our Progress

 The Program aims to increase the number of Tasmanian women with the skills needed to serve as a Company Director and as members of government boards and committees.

-This year, the Program is targeting applications from women working in the agriculture, forestry, fisheries, building and construction and the mining sectors with scholarships to be awarded to undertake the Company Directors Course and Foundations of Directorship Course.
-While these are being specifically targeted, the program remains open to all interested women to apply.
+This year, the Program is encouraging emerging leaders, seeking applications for women working in the agriculture, forestry, fisheries, tourism and hospitality, building and construction sectors with scholarships for the Foundations of Directorship course.

 Useful links and resources

 View the full contact details for CSR, including our North and North-West regional offices.

 National Relay Service

 If you are deaf, hearing-impaired or speech-impaired, you can contact us through the National Relay Service: